-In June and July 2021, the DBJ Group, along with The Kansai Electric Power Co., Inc., and Osaka Gas Co., Ltd., acquired four renewable energy plants in Japan from Etrion Corporation, a Canadian renewable energy company.
-The Kansai Electric Power Group and the Daigas Group are promoting efforts that contribute to the environment, with dialogue.
+With such issues accumulating in the energy sector, the DBJ Group is working together with customers directly affected by these issues to find solutions through deeper dialogue.
 While maintaining relationships built up with customers in the energy sector, the Group is concentrating on smoothly providing financing, including risk capital, with the proactive inclusion of new financing methods that are highly compatible with environmental, social, and governance (ESG) criteria.
 In particular, we are coordinating with other financial institutions to meet demand for capital for renewable energy projects based on the transition financing road maps of individual companies.
 Through these initiatives, the DBJ Group supports industry-wide innovation and efforts toward carbon neutrality.